krishnapriya2512/Multi-Dimensional-Prompt-Response-Evaluation/README.md

 - Prompt and response Lexical diversity by category
 - Grammer Score and Grammatical error for prompt and Response
 - Clarity and Coherence plots for Prompt and Response by category
 - Correlation heatmap between numerical variables
+- Prompt and Response relevance by Category

 ✅ Automated pipeline for evaluation